What are the symptoms of TMD?

 - Pain in the face, neck, or jaw.(TMJ)

 - Loose teeth.

 - Severe tooth pain

 - Referred pain to teeth, eyes, or ears

 At Create Dental Harmony in Greenville, correcting dental bite problems (malocclusion) is very important to protect the longevity of your teeth and TMJ’s.
 The treatment may include orthodontics, occlusal splint, bite balancing (reshaping the teeth) or the restoration of the biting surfaces with crowns or transitional bondings (fillings)

 How does TMJ Disease Occur?

-Let’s start with a little background on TMJ anatomy, the teeth are situated in the jaw and are surrounded by muscles.
+Let’s start with a little background on dental medicine and TMJ anatomy, the teeth are situated in the jaw and are surrounded by muscles.
 In the joint on the head of the condyle is a fibrocartilage disc.
 This fibrous cushion is similar to other joints in the body as it helps protect the bone that articulate in the socket.

 There is a ligament that is attached to the fibrous cushion that is also attached to the superior head of the medial pterygoid muscle of the jaw, so if there is a imbalance in the bite or a discrepancy to closure the disc will be pulled out of position.